Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 The recommended way is to use your [package manager](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) and install the `cuda-drivers` package (or equivalent).\
 When no packages are available, you should use an official ["runfile"](http://www.nvidia.com/object/unix.html).

+Alternatively, and as a technology preview, the NVIDIA driver can be deployed through a container.\
+Refer to the [documentation](https://github.com/NVIDIA/nvidia-docker/wiki/Driver-containers-(EXPERIMENTAL)) for more information.

 #### Can I use 2.0 and 1.0 side-by-side?
 Yes, but packages `nvidia-docker2` and `nvidia-docker` conflict.
 You need to install [nvidia-container-runtime]( https://github.com/nvidia/nvidia-container-runtime#installation) instead of `nvidia-docker2` and register the new runtime manually.